Artur-Poffo/Code-Spark-API/README.md

 ## Potential Refactoring or Updates:

-- [x] Implement course repository method.
+- [x] Implement method for course repository.
 - [x] Refactor dependencies in all unit tests.
 - [x] Verify the usage of `Promise.all()` and apply destructuring where applicable.
-- [x] Review use cases and check improvements.
+- [x] Review use cases and explore potential improvements.
-- [x] Review entities created with IDs, ensuring the usage of `new UniqueEntityId()` only where needed and correct any discrepancies.
+- [x] Ensure consistent usage of `new UniqueEntityId()` for entity IDs and rectify any inconsistencies.
-- [x] Evaluate the Enrollment entity and determine if updates are necessary for simpler management of modules and classes.
+- [x] Evaluate the Enrollment entity for possible simplifications in managing modules and classes.
-- [x] Replace all asynchronous forEach for Promise.all() with asynchronous map
+- [x] Replace all asynchronous `forEach` loops with `Promise.all()` combined with asynchronous `map`.
-- [x] Update use cases Either errors
+- [x] Update error handling in use cases.
-- [x] Order by on find many methods of prisma repositories
+- [x] Implement sorting in `findMany` methods of Prisma repositories.
-- [ ] Refactor relations database names
+- [x] Refactor database relation names.
-- [ ] Refactor complete classes and modules system
+- [x] Revise mark as complete functionality for classes and modules system.
-- [ ] Fix infinite calls of prisma repositories in some uses of mappers
+- [x] Fix infinite calls to Prisma repositories in some mapper usage scenarios.
-- [ ] Events on prisma repositories
+- [x] Introduce domain events for Prisma repositories.
-- [ ] Implement mappers for domain entities for DTOs
+- [ ] Implement mappers for mapping domain entities to DTOs.